irakump/irakump/README.md

 Currently Learning 📚
 ------------------------

-- Java with a focus on object-oriented programming
 - Strengthening Python and Java skills through OOP
 - Expanding SQL skills for database design and management
 - Building on my experience with user interface development